 “IChemE is one the best platform for students in the chemical engineering discipline to explore networking opportunities and career advice by joining our activities and training,” said Mr Mohan.
 He also added that IChemE awards were globally recognised and members would enjoy the Chartered Chemical Engineers status given to chemical engineering graduates from local and international universities in Malaysia.
 Meanwhile, according to Mr Muhammad Afiq Adib, “AIChe Student Chapter provides you the opportunity to be involved in chemical engineering in different ways.
 As members, students will have the opportunity to build networks with chemical engineers by participating in our Industry Outreach Program.
 I myself have been selected to attend a conference in the US last year through AIChe Student Chapter”.

-President of the newly-launched IChemE Student Chapter UMP, Wan Hamizan, undergraduate student and Rushdi Gaafar, president for AIChe Student Chapter UMP.
-Pro tem committee will serve as the contact point between both professional bodies and students.
-The benchmarking exercise between other universities will be initiated to ensure these new student chapters will be relevant to develop students’ capabilities.
+Wan Hamizan and Rushdi Gaafar, both undergraduate students at FKKSA, were named as the President of the newly-launched IChemE Student Chapter at UMP and the President of the AIChe Student Chapter at UMP, respectively.
+The pro tem committee members would serve as the contact point between both professional bodies and the students.
+The benchmarking exercise with other universities would be initiated to ensure that these new student chapters would be relevant to develop students’ capabilities.

-Engineering lecturer Dr Chew Few Ne, who advises the chapter, said she was pleased that students themselves had taken the lead to expand their network by engaging professional bodies like IChemE and AIChe which directly related to chemical industry players.
-Dr Azizul added, Energy Institute (EI) Student Chapter also will be established somewhere in September, 2017 to give more opportunities to our students to polish their leadership and communication skills.
+The advisor to the student chapter, FKKSA lecturer Dr Chew Few Ne, said that she was pleased that students themselves had taken the lead to expand their network by becoming engaged with professional bodies directly linked to chemical industry players like IChemE and AIChe.
+Meanwhile, Dr Azizul Helmi added that Energy Institute (EI) Student Chapter would also be established sometime in September 2017 to give more opportunities to our students to hone their leadership and communication skills.